kmacancela/kmacancela.github.io/_posts/2019-05-12-starting-with-swift.md

 tags: [Coding]
 header:
   overlay_color: "#333"
 excerpt: "For the past weeks, I have been learning Swift.
-Here is what I have been watching as a beginner."
+Here is what I have been watching as a beginner.
+It has helped me a lot and it might help you too."

 ---

 <p align="justify">